 Mixed Initiative Systems and Closed Loop Systems: Mixed initiative systems balance automation and independent human action including patients, physicians and caregivers.
-For example, consider a wearable system that helps monitor activities and glucose for patients with diabetes.
+For example, consider a wearable system that helps monitor activities and glucose for diabetic patients.
 This system might report every week to the clinician a summary of the patient's daily activity and note unusual spikes in glucose, it might offer supportive hints and reminders throughout the day to the patient, and send requests for help or feedback to family members as necessary.
 Mixed initiative systems must also create a flexible and time-varying division of responsibilities.
 Decisions that a patient might be capable of making under typical conditions might not be possible under periods of stress, or during episodes of depression or days when dementia symptoms are acute.
-While traditional mixed-autonomy systems rely on a single, engineered structure for division of task and responsibility, next-generation systems must have the capability to safely support different models of responsibility and risk management for individualized care communities and across changes in the capabilities of individuals.
+While traditional mixed-autonomy systems must have the capability to safely support different models of responsibility and risk management for individualized care communities and across changes in the capabilities of individuals.
 Mixed-initiative systems must have some underlying model of possible human action.
 Anticipating the range of "random" human action is a challenge, especially when the goal is to create a real-time, closed-loop system.